-Tokyo is the ultimate 24-hour city, but look behind its frantic, high-tech frontage and you'll find plenty of tranquil backstreets and old temples to explore; today take a tour by coach of this fascinating city.
-This morning, head to the vibrant Asakusa district and soak up the ambiance of Sensoji, Tokyo's oldest Buddhist temple before exploring the Tokyo National Museum.
-Due to the limited coach parking, you may need to walk around 15 minutes on flat road.
-After lunch, visit Meiji Jingu Shrine, a tranquil Shinto shrine set amongst a stretch of woodland and then head up to the observatory deck of the Tokyo Government Office Building for panoramic views of Tokyo and beyond.
+Tokyo is the ultimate metropolis, perfectly blending modern technology with beautifully serene backstreets and old temples.

+Today take a tour by coach of this fascinating city starting with a visit to the Asakusa district.
+Here you will be able to soak up the ambiance of Sensoji, Tokyo's oldest and most famous Buddhist temple and home to a five-storey pagoda as well as the iconic large red Kaminarimon Thunder Gate lantern.

+Go on to explore the Tokyo National Museum.
+After lunch, visit Meiji Jingu Shrine, a tranquil Shinto shrine set amongst a stretch of woodland before heading up to the observatory deck of the Tokyo Government Office Building for panoramic views of Tokyo and beyond.
 You will be on your feet for 3-4 hours during your touring in Tokyo.